 For nearly 30 years the Law Commission has been engaged in reforming the law of evidence in New Zealand.

 The Commission completed the first five-yearly review of the Act in February 2013.
-The recommendations accepted by Parliament were passed into law by the Evidence Amendment Act 2016, which came into force on 8 January 2017.
+The recommendations accepted by the Government were enacted by the Evidence Amendment Act 2016, which came into force on 8 January 2017.

-In February 2017 the Minister of Justice, exercising the Minister’s powers under section 202, triggered the second five-yearly review of the Act’s operation.
+In February 2017 the Minister of Justice, exercising the Minister’s powers under section 202 of the Act, triggered the second five-yearly review of the Act’s operation.

-On 28 March 2018 the Commission published its Issues Paper Second Review of the Evidence Act – Te Arotake Tuarua i te Evidence Act 2006: He Puka Kaupapa.
-The paper outlines issues with the operation of the Act and possible options for reform.
-The Commission is currently seeking submissions and comments from interested groups and people on the matters raised in the paper.
+In March 2018 the Commission published its Issues Paper Second Review of the Evidence Act – Te Arotake Tuarua i te Evidence Act 2006: He Puka Kaupapa.
+The Issues Paper identified 59 questions.
+Public submissions were sought between 28 March and 15 June 2018.
+The Commission received 32 written submissions and met with a range of interested parties.

 SECOND STATUTORY REVIEW OF THE EVIDENCE ACT 2006

 Section 202 of the Evidence Act 2006 (the Act) requires the Minister of Justice to refer a review of the operation of the Act to the Law Commission by 28 February 2017.
 The Law Commission must report to the Minister of Justice within two years of the referral.
 This will be the second statutory review of the Act.
 The first review of the Act was a technical review that was required to be completed within one year of the referral.
 This second review will be more comprehensive than the first review, but will not be a first principles review.